UniversalDependencies/UD_Latin-Perseus/README.md

 * 2018-04-15 v2.2
   * Repository renamed from UD_Latin to UD_Latin-Perseus.
+  * Numerical suffixes of senses removed from lemmas and stored as LId attributes in the MISC column.

 * Since UD v1.2 new texts have been added.
 More information on the changes in the official github repository (see link above).